 Between you, me and the bedpost

-A secret; something that only the speaker and the listener should know.
+The phrase 'between you, me and the bed-post' is used when divulging a secret; something that only the speaker and the listener should hear.

 Posts, of whatever sort, have long been used to epitomise deafness and unresponsiveness; for example, Richard Braithwaite's Solemne and Joviall Disputation, 1617, compares characters as 'like Posts can neither speake nor goe'.
 We retain the allusion in the idiomatic phrase 'as deaf as a post'.
 In the 17th century posts were also called stupid; Horace Walpole made clear widespread such use in his letters in 1753: